 - For e-mails asking for a reply, if I can answer briefly (e.g., requiring a one-sentence reply), then I will reply within two business days (except on weekends).
-If a response requires more detail, then class, tutorial, or office hours are the more appropriate forum; - All email should originate from a utoronto email address, and include [ECO352H1S L0101] or [ECO352H1S L0201] in the subject field. - Always identify yourself in your email.
+If a response requires more detail, then class, tutorial, or office hours are the more appropriate forum; - Use the Quercus "Inbox" functionality to contact instead of regular email. - Always identify yourself in your email.
 The email must have your name and student number. - I will not respond to emails that request information that can be found on Quercus or the syllabus. - Please also note that it is not appropriate to request marks, or the solutions to problem sets or midterm questions by email.